observable-playground/observable-playground/src/examples/rxjs/files/mergeMap.md

 docsUrl:	https://rxjs.dev/api/operators/mergeMap
 -->

 `mergeMap`, as well as other `**Map` operators, will substitute value on the source stream with a stream of values, returned by inner function.
-When source stream emits, `mergeMap` will call inner function to merge yet another inner stream to the resulting stream:
+When source stream emits, `mergeMap` will call inner function to merge yet another inner stream to the resulting stream.
+> Also try this [mergeMap vs exhaustMap vs switchMap vs concatMap](/rxjs/mergeMap-vs-exhaustMap-vs-switchMap-vs-concatMap/) head-to-head comparison

 ```js
 const { rxObserver, palette } = require('api/v0.3');